vinz9/FlexCHOP/README.md

 # FlexCHOP

-Upgraded to work with 2019.14650 and later series of TouchDesigner (Spring 2019 Release), and be usable as a Custom OP
+Upgraded to work with 2019.14650 and later series of TouchDesigner (Spring 2019 Release), and be usable as a Custom OP.
+Thanks to Malcolm Bechard for the upgrade.

+Look at the Releases page https://github.com/vinz9/FlexCHOP/releases for a compiled version.

 NVIDIA FleX 1.1 solver (https://developer.nvidia.com/flex) integration in TouchDesigner as a CHOP with a limited feature set :
 * liquid particles only